tfynes-pivotal/TapKorifiTools/README.md

 Intro:

-Using Kubernetes with Tanzu Platform via a cloud-foundry "cf" abstraction is supported via the korifi controller, but there's not native korifi cloud foundry marketplace.
+Using Kubernetes with Tanzu Platform via a cloudfoundry "cf" abstraction is supported via the korifi controller, but there's no native korifi cloudfoundry marketplace.

 TAP for Kubernetes ships however with a TAP (bitnami) services operator providing kubernetes hosted services provisioned on demand (postgres, mysql, rabbitmq, redis, kafka)

-How can these dynamically created services be easily exposed to the cloud-foundry/korifi abstraction?
+So can korifi leverage the TAP native operator as a marketplace?

-This script will generate a 'cf service instance' in the appropriate k8s namespace such that the cloud foundry api can see it and allow for cf pushed applications to 'bind' directly to TAP / bitnami operator provisioned services.
+This script will link the tanzu service secret to the cf layer, generating a 'cf service instance' in the appropriate k8s namespace such that the cloud foundry api can see and bind directly to tanzu provisioned services.

 No need to extract and re-inject the service connection secrets!